A01352283/Equipo5_ConstruccionSoftware/Videojuegos/GDD_Equipo5.md

 Movement is determined by 'W','A','S','D'.
 You can interact with NPC's by pressing the 'I' key.
 Also you can enter buildings by running into the doors.

+The pause menu is opened with the escape key, it's navigated with 'W','A','S','D', things are selected with 'I' and you go back with 'O'.
+The trivia and memory games are played with those same controls.

+_(Controls for the rhythm game are TBD)_

 ### **Mechanics**

-When the player gets near a building it can enter the building.
+- When the player gets near a building it can enter the building.
-Also when the player is near an NPC you can talk to it.
+- Also when the player is near an NPC you can talk to it.
-You can interact with obstacles so they can move out the way.
+- You can interact with obstacles so they can move out the way.
 Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.

 ## _Level Design_